wanglimin/Places205-VGGNet/README.md

 # VGGNets for Scene Recognition

-Here we release our trained VGGNet models on the large-scale Places205 dataset, called **Places205-VGGNet** models, from the following reports:
+Here we release our trained VGGNet models on the large-scale Places205 dataset, called **Places205-VGGNet** models, from the following report:

     Places205-VGGNet Models for Scene Recognition
     Limin Wang, Sheng Guo, Weilin Huang, and Yu Qiao, in arXive, 2015

+If you use our released Places205-VGGNet models, please cite our report above.

 #### Performance on the Places205 dataset